zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Tiffany: Don’t exaggerate.
 Rob isn’t completely irr esponsible.
 I’d say there’s a pretty good probability that he’ll be here when he said he would, especially after he promised.

-Raul: His intentions are good, but he loses track o f time and doesn’t know what day it is half the time.
+Raul: His intentions are good, but he loses track of time and doesn’t know what day it is half the time.

 Tiffany: He told me that he’s trying to change.